 - Organize Your Data.
 Create spreadsheets that outline donors and their donations, potential participants for next year’s event, etc.

-This three-phase approach to managing your fund-raising ideas will keep you one step ahead of the game and ensure that the momentum you gain and contacts you make will translate into event support going forward.
+This three-phase approach to managing your fund-raising ideas will keep you one step ahead of the game and ensure that the momentum you gain and s you make will translate into event support going forward.